 There is a lot more to this picturesque, lakefront city in the heart of BC’s wine country than the beach, the Peach, and the Naramata Bench.
 Penticton has been a leader of the Okanagan craft beer scene for more than 25 years as home to the annual Okanagan Fest of Ale and a strong community of eight craft breweries.
 And in 2020, that legacy was recognized by Lonely Planet when it named Penticton Canada’s “craft beer capital.”

 Early founders Tin Whistle Brewery and the Barley Mill Brewpub ignited the craft beer scene more than 25 years ago.
 Innovation and new energy were provided by Cannery Brewing, Bad Tattoo Brewing, and Highway 97 Brewing.
-The newest arrivals, Slackwater Brewing and Neighbourhood Brewing, bring a fresh energy to downtown Penticton.
+The newest arrivals, Slackwater Brewing and Neighbourhood Brewing bring fresh energy to downtown Penticton.
+The latest addition, Abandoned Rail Brewing is situated right in the heart of the Naramata Bench surrounded by wineries, cideries, and distilleries.
 And local pubs and restaurants offer even more options for craft beer explorations following a day at the golf course or touring some of the excellent local wineries.
 This truly is a place to stay forever.

 Bad Tattoo has permanently made its mark with its diverse beer list and delicious pizza.

 Penticton's newest brewery is a custom-built facility with a two-level tasting room and a Mexican-themed kitchen.